 If you’ve never experienced a real Christmas tree, perhaps this is the year.

-If it is your first real Christmas tree, I would suggest starting with a pre-cut tree, just to simplify things.
+If this will be your first real Christmas tree, I would suggest starting with a pre-cut tree, just to simplify things.

 Please help McHenry Life be the best source of information in McHenry County.